-If a student receives a 1400 on the SAT, that puts them in the 94th percentile, meaning the student performed better than 94% of all test takers.
+If a student receives a 1400 SAT score, that puts them in the 94th percentile, meaning the student performed better than 94% of all test takers.
 With a 1500 on the test, the student would be in the 99th percentile, which is a difference of about 10 more questions answered correctly.

-To score perfectly on the test, meaning to get a 1600, there is a difference of 20 more correctly answered questions.
+To get a perfect score, meaning to get a 1600, there is a difference of 20 more correctly answered questions.
 While these may not seem like big differences, students must keep in mind that to raise their scores, they must once again also answer another hundred or so questions correctly.
 This, however, is certainly achievable.
 Yet, students must consider a variety of factors when making the choice of whether to retake the SAT or not.

 One thing is for certain: a higher score can put several out of reach schools within grasp of students and may even help them qualify for scholarships and honors program that they could not receive with a 1400.